apple1417/bl-sdk-mods/Readme.md

 While I may release each mod seperately, they're really not big/different enough to justify a seperate repo for each.

-If you want to contribute, make sure Travis doesn't complain - run `mypy` and `flake8` over your changes with the provided config file.
-If you're editing a library, also update the docstrings.
+If you want to contribute, make sure any changes pass `mypy` and `flake8` checks when using the provided config file.
+If you're editing a library, also make sure to update the docstrings.